Maximum-Variance-Reduction Stratification for Improved Subsampling: Theoretical Framework and the Benefits of Stratification

 The consistency and asymptotic normality of $\htheta_n^{\str}$ are established in Theorem~\ref{str.thm}.
-It shows that the proposed estimator $\htheta_{n}^{\str}$ is consistent to the full-data estimator $\htheta_N$ at a $\sqrt{n}$-rate, and the asymptotic covariance matrix is related to the stratification scheme.
+The theorem indicates that the proposed estimator $\htheta_{n}^{\str}$ is consistent with the full-data estimator $\htheta_N$ at a $\sqrt{n}$-rate, with an asymptotic covariance matrix determined by the stratification scheme.